Azirella

 Decisions as Digital Assets

-In traditional planning software, decisions are implicit — they're the output of a planning run, buried in a supply plan or MPS schedule.
+In traditional planning software, decisions are implicit.
+They're the output of a planning run, buried in a supply plan or MPS schedule.
 You can see the result, but not the decision that produced it, why it was made, what alternatives existed, or what happened afterward.

 Autonomy treats every recurring supply chain decision as a first-class digital asset with: